PostHog/ph/README.md

 1. Some developers may not have intimate knowledge of specific tech used by PostHog, `ph` is also a resource for learning those technologies.
 2. With many all-in-one tools if you encounter an error you're left guessing what when wrong. `ph` aims to explain it's actions so that you may sort out your specific environment issues.

+## Vision

+- Default option for local dev
+- Used in DevOps
+- Scaffold new features for contributing
+- Perform database tasks
+- Run tests for both PostHog and PostHog EE
+- Used for deployments such as heroku

 ## Prerequisites

 - `yarn`